Dublin

 The time limit for lodging the appeal is 7 calendar days, which is equal to the time limit for appeal in the Accelerated Procedure: Appeal.
 Appeal procedures are held in an open hearing, and legal aid can also be awarded.

-The court accepts in practice all kind of evidence in support of the appeal, including on the level of reception conditions and procedural guarantees to substantiate its decision.
+In practice, the court accepts all kind of evidence in support of the appeal, including on the level of reception conditions and procedural guarantees to substantiate its decision.
 The court’s practice however is quite poor as very few Dublin decisions on transfers to other Member States are challenged.
 For this reason, no clear conclusions can be made as to whether the Administrative Court of Sofia takes into account the reception conditions, procedural guarantees and recognition rates in the responsible Member State when reviewing the Dublin decision.

 Legal assistance

 The Law on Legal Aid provides for state-funded representation at first instance and appeal.
 As a result, legal aid financed by the state budget should have become available to asylum seekers during the Dublin procedure since 2013, in addition to the already available legal aid during an appeal procedure before the court.
-However, in practice in 2022, legal aid to initiate and undergo a Dublin procedure was only provided to unaccompanied asylum-seeking children in order to assist their reunion with parents, relatives or family members in other European countries.
-This special legal aid was provided under the adopted 2020 amendment to the law, when the obligation to represent unaccompanied children was shifted from the municipalities to the National Legal Aid Bureau (see section Regular Procedure: Legal Assistance).[11]
+However, in practice in 2023, legal aid to initiate and undergo a Dublin procedure was only provided to unaccompanied asylum-seeking children in order to assist their reunion with parents, relatives or family members in other European countries.
+This special legal aid was provided under the adopted 2020 amendment to the law, when the obligation to represent unaccompanied children was shifted from the municipalities to the National Legal Aid Bureau (see section Regular Procedure: Legal Assistance).[13]
 The statutory legal aid lawyers who represented unaccompanied children were assisted with training, interpretation and support to make sure that they are able to provide adequate and child-friendly information, and to manage their Dublin cases in accordance with the ad-hoc arrangements established jointly by BHC and SAR’s Dublin Unit since August 2019.
-These ad-hoc arrangements are funded by UNICEF, which will continue to provide funding until 31 December 2023.
+These ad-hoc arrangements were funded by UNICEF, and ended on 31 December 2023.

 Suspension of transfers

 Suspensions of transfers are not automatic, as there might be cases of “take charge” requests where applicants have family members in other EU Member States or other circumstances that engage the responsibility of another state.
-Due to the level of material reception conditions in Bulgaria, there have been no appeals against Dublin transfer decisions to any other EU Member State.
+Due to the level of material reception conditions in Bulgaria, there have just several appeals against Dublin transfer decisions to other EU Member States.

 The situation of Dublin returnees

-In 2022, Bulgaria received 20,014 incoming requests under the Dublin Regulation and 202 incoming transfers.[13]
-In 2022, the number of Dublin returns actually implemented to Bulgaria increased by 158% compared to 2021 and by 1,342% compared to 2020 (see table below).
-Overall, the percentage of actual transfers remains quite low compared to the number of incoming requests:
+In 2023, Bulgaria received 17,899 incoming requests under the Dublin Regulation and 590 incoming transfers.[15]
+In 2023, the number of Dublin returns actually implemented to Bulgaria increased by 192% compared to 2022, by 158% compared to 2021 and by 1,342% compared to 2020 (see table below).
+Overall, the percentage of actual transfers remains moderate compared to the number of incoming requests:

 Source: Eurostat, migr_dubro and migr_dubto; SAR.